CracktheDom/aws-bootcamp-cruddur-2023/journal/week3.md

 ```
 discuss which sections of frontend will be displayed or hidden when user logs in

-* Next, in the `frontend-react-js/src/components/ProfileInfo.js` file, add import statement & replace the code block that contains cookie with the following code:
+* Next, in the `frontend-react-js/src/components/ProfileInfo.js` file, add this import statement & replace the code block that contains cookie with the following code:

 ```js
 import { Amplify } from 'aws-amplify';